love2d/love/readme.md

 Building for iOS requires macOS and Xcode.

-Download the `love-apple-dependencies` zip file corresponding to the LÖVE version being used from the [Releases page][dependencies-ios], unzip it, and place the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder.
+Download the `love-apple-dependencies` zip file corresponding to the LÖVE version being used from the [Releases page][dependencies-ios], unzip it, and place the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder and the `shared` subfolder into love's `platform/xcode` folder.

-Or, download or clone [this repository][dependencies-apple] and copy, move, or symlink the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder.
+Or, download or clone [this repository][dependencies-apple] and copy, move, or symlink the `iOS/libraries` subfolder into love's `platform/xcode/ios` folder and the `shared` subfolder into love's `platform/xcode` folder.

 Then use the Xcode project found at `platform/xcode/love.xcodeproj` to build the `love-ios` target.